Grinshpon/RudiE/README.md

 | Quit | Q |

 # Compiling
-Place all the files in the same directory and execute the command:
+Place all the files in the same directory and compile the cpp files:
 `$ g++ main.cpp game.cpp -o rudie`
 Then run it in the terminal with:
 `$ ./rudie`